cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue
 ```
-Starport would create a whole lot of files, see [how to build your own chain](../5-my-own-chain/01-index) for the details, and make additions to existing files.
+Starport would create a whole lot of other files, see [how to build your own chain](../5-my-own-chain/01-index) for the details, and make additions to existing files.

 A sample of things Starport did for you: